 Broadly speaking Ethiopia can be divided into a number of habitats with respect to bird life the Rift Valley lakes, the highland massifs, the lowlands , and the arid semi- deserts.
 Each of these is in turn a complex mosaic of terrain, soils, vegetation, and human use, all of which govern the avifauna found there.

-Many of the endemic species present on the western and south- eastern highland plateau are common and surprisingly easy to see, even in the environs of a city.
+Many of the endemic species present on the Highlands and plateau parts of the country are common and surprisingly easy to see, even in the environs of a city.
 Endemic species include the Heavy- Headed Thick- Billed Raven ; the Wattled Ibis , with its raucous call and unsightly habit of clasping its partners wattles and pulling ; the Black- Winged Lovebird , which whirrs through the sky like a miniature helicopter; and the White- Collared Pigeon , a delicate-gray bird with a neat white collar and telling-light white patch on the primary wing which can be seen on flight.

-To find some of the most sought-after endemics, including the fabled Prince Ruspoli’s Turaco, the range-restricted Stresemann’s Bush-crow, the rarely seen White-winged Collared-dove and Salvadori’s (Juba) Weaver, we will venture to rarely-visited remote corners of this ancient land.
-There is also a five-day extension to look for the final four endemics: Harwood’s Francolin and Ankober, Yellow-rumped and Yellow- throated Serins, so it will be possible to see all of the Ethiopian endemics during this comprehensive tour.
+To find some of the most sought-after endemics, including the fabled Prince Ruspoli’s Turaco, the range-restricted Stresemann’s Bush-crow and Salvadori Seedeater, the rarely seen African White-winged dove and Juba Weaver.
+We will venture to rarely-visited remote corners of this ancient land.
+There is also a few-days extension to look for the final four endemics: Harwood’s Francolin and Ankober, Yellow-rumped and Yellow- throated Serins, so it will be possible to see all of the Ethiopian endemics during this comprehensive tour.